heroku/buildpacks-nodejs/buildpacks/nodejs-engine/README.md

 ## What it does

-This buildpack installs the Node.js distribution based on the `engine.node` property of an app's `package.json`.
+This buildpack installs the Node.js distribution based on the `engines.node` property of an app's `package.json`.
 The distribution of Node.js includes `node`, `npm`, `npx`, and `corepack`.
 All of these commands will be available on `$PATH`.
 The versions of `npm`, `npx`, and `corepack` installed by this